hier01/token_minter_assets/README.md

 But guess what--the assets folder in the repo has already been uploaded to IPFS, so it's not really going to do it again.

 Why?
-IPFS uses a "fingerprint" based on the upload contents to index stuff.
-(Yes Poindexter, it's "content-addressable.")
+IPFS uses a "fingerprint" based on the upload contents to index stuff. (right Poindexter, the technical term is "content-addressable.")
 That means it creates a unique cryptographic "hash code" from the actual contents of the assets folder.
 If the contents don't change, it will generate the same identical hash code.
 That is how the contents can be validated.
 But it's also why IPFS is not going to upload and store the same exact thing again.

 ## Play: